6 College Credits Earned: English I (Composition I) – 3, English II (Composition II) – 3

 - Volume 4: Short Story Classics – Suspenseful, edifying, and laugh-out-loud funny, including, again, some gems most readers have never heard of!

-Our book set is Classic Literature for Christian Homeschoolers.
-Students analyze these areas of Classic Literature: short stories, mysteries, five novels, and a play.
+In Classic Literature, students analyze these areas: short stories, mysteries, five novels, and a play.
 Students also review literary elements (theme, plot, character, setting, poetry terms, irony, symbolism, tone, and style), comparing often humanistic worldviews with a Christian view.

 Grammar & Vocabulary: